 Are you new to baking?
 Are you teaching a school baking lab of beginners?
-This is our newest addition to the Formulation Lab Section here on the Panhandle Milling website.
+This is our newest addition to the Flour School Section here on the Panhandle Milling website.
 This Young Baker's Apprentice series is going to be full of basic lessons for beginning bakers.
-We hope it will give you all the expertise you need to become a great baker.
-We'll list ingredients by U.S volume and metric weight.
-It will give you experience in accuracy and the chemistry of baking.

 In today’s Recipe

-We're showcasing our White Whole Wheat Blend.
+We’re showcasing our White Whole Wheat Blend.
 This is an exclusive Panhandle Milling flour made with 55% whole grain white wheat blended with unbleached white flour.
 It can be used cup-for-cup like regular all purpose flour in all of your baking applications.
-It has 8% of the daily recommendation of fiber per serving, but tastes remarkably light.
+It has eight of the daily recommended grams of fiber per serving, but tastes remarkably light.

 Some of the Basics